Todd Graves (attorney)

-Todd P. Graves is a private practice attorney and Republican politician, who previously served as United States Attorney for the Western District of Missouri.
+Todd P. Graves (born 1965 or 1966) is a private practice attorney and Republican politician, who previously served as United States Attorney for the Western District of Missouri.
 A twice-elected state prosecutor who is currently in private practice with the law firm Graves Garrett LLC, his practice focuses on representing individuals and businesses nationwide before federal and state courts and administrative agencies.
 Graves was born and raised in Tarkio, Missouri.
 His brother is U.S. Representative Sam Graves.
 On January 7, 2017, Graves was elected with unanimous support by the Missouri Republican State Committee to serve as Chairman of the Missouri Republican Party.